 “Oh, Austre,” he whispered.
 “That’s it.
 I’ve damned myself.
 I’ve gained notoriety through abusing the souls of others.
 And now I’m dying. . . .”

-“Lemks!” she said urgently.
+“Lemks!”
+Vivenna said urgently.
 “Don’t think about that now.
 Names!
 I need names and passcodes to gain access to your network here in T’Telir.
 Don’t leave me alone!”

 “Damned,” he whispered.
 “Take it.
 Take it away from me!”

-Vivenna tried to pull back, but he still had ahold of her arm.
+Vivenna tried to pull back, but he still had a hold on her arm.
 She shivered, thinking about the Breath in that body--the body that now touched her.

 “You know, princess,” Denth said from behind.
 “Nobody really tells mercenaries anything.
-It’s an unfortunate, but very realistic, drawback of our profession.
+It’s an unfortunate--but very realistic--drawback of our profession.
 Never trusted.
 Never looked to for advice.”

 She glanced back at him, frowning.
+He leaned against the door, Tonk Fah a short distance away.
+Peprin stood there as well, wringing his ridiculous green hat in his fingers.

-“Now, if someone were to ask my opinion,” he continued, speaking in his casual way, “I’d point out how much a pile of Breaths like his is worth.
-Sell those off in mass, and you could have enough money to buy your own spy network--or pretty much anything else you wanted.”
+“Now, if someone were to ask my opinion,” Denth continued, “I’d point out how much a pile of Breaths like his is worth.
+Sell those off, and you’d have enough money to buy your own spy network--or pretty much anything else you wanted.”

 Vivenna looked back at the dying man.
 He was mumbling to himself.

-“But if he dies,” Denth noted from behind, “that Breath dies with him.
+“But if he dies,” Denth noted, “that Breath dies with him.
 All of it.”

 “A shame,” Tonk Fah said.